 Questions to consider Your preliminary ideas 3b.
 Which two or more of the existing PILOs would have a strong connection with your CP?
-4. Project Output Examples: product design, game design, picture-book design, consultancy/ advisory project, business startup, exhibition, concert/drama, creative writing.
-List the deliverable(s) that are expected from the students in the process of this CP.
-How would the project output be related to the aims/ learning outcomes of the CP?
-What are the common means of expression in your profession/ discipline?
-What would offer students more opportunities to learn to communicate in different genres and to see themselves as constructors of knowledge in the discipline?
-Students will be required to prepare a demo/ visualization of the project output before fully engaging themselves into the actual implementation of the CP.
-How would you comment on the feasibility of coming up with a demo/ visualization?
-Think about the timeline to come up with the suggested project output - is one year manageable?
-5. Learning activities With the aims/ learning outcomes and project output in mind, what would be the learning activities suitable for this CP?
-List the "methods" (research-related or not research- related) that students would need to know in order to produce the project output. • List the required and recommended readings for this CP.
-Suggest the types of learning activities that would enhance students' understanding of university-to-work transitions. • Consider if external help (e.g., an expert in the discipline) is needed to conduct the learning activities. is necueu to conduct the rearning activities.
-6. Assessment Develop the assessment stages needed for this CP (e.g., preliminary, interim, final).
-What would be the criteria

-- that are appropriate for each of these stages?
-For alignment purpose, please revisit #2 above to see what your draft learning outcomes are. - Articulate standards at different levels of performance for each of the criteria to provide a basis for discussion with students about expectations, as well as to create more opportunities for provision of feedback to students. - Make reference to the common rubrics. - For alignment purpose, please revisit #5 above to see if changes to learning activities would be needed. - Design the rubrics needed, and assign the weightings appropriate for the CP.
+4. Project Output Examples: product design, game design, picture-book design, consultancy/ advisory project, business startup, exhibition, concert/drama, creative writing. • List the deliverable(s) that are expected from the students in the process of this CP.
+How would the project output be related to the aims/ learning outcomes of the CP? • What are the common means of expression in your profession/ discipline?
+What would offer students more opportunities to learn to communicate in different genres and to see themselves as constructors of knowledge in the discipline? • Students will be required to prepare a demo/ visualization of the project output before fully engaging themselves into the actual implementation of the CP.
+How would you comment on the feasibility of coming up with a demo/ visualization? • Think about the timeline to come up with the suggested project output - is one year manageable?
+5. Learning activities • With the aims/ learning outcomes and project output in mind, what would be the learning activities suitable for this CP? • List the "methods" (research-related or not research- related) that students would need to know in order to produce the project output. • List the required and recommended readings for this CP. • Suggest the types of learning activities that would enhance students' understanding of university-to-work transitions. • Consider if external help (e.g., an expert in the discipline) is needed to conduct the learning activities is needed to conduct the learning activities.
+6. Assessment • Develop the assessment stages needed for this CP (e.g., preliminary, interim, final).
+What would be the criteria that are appropriate for each of these stages?
+For alignment purpose, please revisit #2 above to see what your draft learning outcomes are. • Articulate standards at different levels of performance for each of the criteria to provide a basis for discussion with students about expectations, as well as to create more opportunities for provision of feedback to students. • Make reference to the common rubrics. • For alignment purpose, please revisit #5 above to see if changes to learning activities would be needed. • Design the rubrics needed, and assign the weightings appropriate for the CP.
+7. Supervision • Describe the way that you'd like to guide your students in brainstorming the CP topic - what would you like your students to focus on? • How would you frame the brainstorming exercise so that students see where their intentions and your CP course intersect? • Articulate the ways that you can make students' proposals manageable given the project schedule.
+Describe some ways through which you could enable • Describe some ways through which you could enable students to better manage their learning tasks in the CP, and practice more self-directed learning skills in the whole process.